 A Buxton International Festival and Norwich Theatre Production, featuring the Buxton International Festival Orchestra.

-Enjoy a captivating double bill of opera, which pairs Bernstein’s Trouble in Tahiti with Poulenc’s La voix humane.
+Enjoy a captivating double bill of opera, which pairs Bernstein’s Trouble in Tahiti with Poulenc’s La voix humaine.
 Both works delve into the human psyche, examining the complexities of love, isolation and the yearning for connection.

 In Trouble in Tahiti, Bernstein paints a portrait of suburban discontent as we follow Dinah and Sam, a young couple who seem to have it all.
 Their immaculate home, gleaming kitchen, and modern conveniences suggest the American dream.
 Yet beneath this polished surface, their marriage is crumbling.
 Sam buries himself in work and at the gym, while Dinah seeks solace in the psychiatrist’s office and the cinema.
 When she sees a film Trouble in Tahiti she fantasises about escaping to a place of true happiness.
 Is it a vision she and Sam could ever reach together?
 Throughout the opera, a jazz-infused vocal trio act as a playful Greek chorus commenting on the era’s societal expectations and ideals of suburban bliss.